 The Green Paddle

 Head west young man!
-I set off in a brown car with a yellow kayak on the roof, boxes of stuff, dressing gown, op-shot shirts, and a postal tube full of maps.
-The film shows a genuinely naive young man leave the mainland of Australia to paddle through three island archipelagos off Australia's southern coast.
+Setting off in a brown car with a yellow kayak on the roof, boxes of stuff, dressing gown, op-shot shirts, and a postal tube full of maps, the film shows a genuinely naive young man leave mainland Australia to paddle through three island archipelagos off Australia's southern coast.
 He burns his tongue, paddles the largest swell of his life, and learns a thing or two about himself, and sea kayaking.
-This was Beau's first real attempt at filmmaking and screened in the U.S on the Outdoor Life Network.
+This was Beau's first real attempt at filmmaking and screened in the U.S on the Outdoor Life Network (OLN).

 Reel Rural Film Festival